mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

 When does B tell Aimee she's goign to tell Chrys?
 Before the fight?
 After the fight?
 On the way out?
 This is also the point that B learns that Chrys tried to intimidate her.

+work out so that Aimee knows how to transfer the army, and make it clear in the ghost girl appearance that that's what they're going to do — since lily needs to know it's a possibility